Combat787/no-autopilot-mod/README.md

 # Nuclear Option Autopilot Mod

-Should be completely clientside.
+Currently the autopilot is rather basic.
+There are some additional features, such as Medusa auto jam (currently just an autofire mode, it won't select targets automatically or anything, it will only save your finger).

 ## Autopilot

 Autopilot controls roll and pitch. does not work on helicopters unless they fly like planes (tarantula probably works when propellers are horizontal. ibis not tested).

-Ascent/descent rate limits and target altitude can be configured with keyboard.
+Ascent/descent rate limits and target altitude can be configured with keyboard while flying.

 Target bank angle can be set so that plane turns in a circle.
 Should be useful for Medusa.

-The mod can also disable fly by wire, allowing you to perform cobra maneuvers and snap your wings instantly.
+The mod can also disable fly by wire, allowing you to perform cobra maneuvers or snap your wings.

-Displays current settings on the hud.
+Displays current settings on the HUD.
 The format is set altitude, set climbrate, set bankangle.
+For example, autopilot set to 3m altitude, at 40m/s climbrate, at 0 degrees bankangle will show up as `AP: 3 40 0` on the HUD.

 Has humanlike options that will help reduce its effectiveness.
 You can probably configure it so that it cannot seaskim at 2m ASL so easily.